TrimoonJac/wpide2021/README.md

 This is a restyled version of https://github.com/WPsites/WPide

-WPide is a WordPress code editor with the long term goal of becoming the ultimate environment to code/develop WordPress themes and plugins.
+"WPide is a WordPress code editor with the long term goal of becoming the ultimate environment to code/develop WordPress themes and plugins.
 You can edit any files in your wp-content, not just plugins and themes.
 Code completion will help you remember your WordPress/PHP commands providing function reference along the way.
-Edit multiple concurrent files with the tabbed editor.
+Edit multiple concurrent files with the tabbed editor."

 ![New-icons](https://user-images.githubusercontent.com/89203214/132878237-af15d70e-8a68-4a00-917d-04a0f6403ad8.png)